Fixing Boat Propeller Problems

-Trim tabs get the boat out of the hole and on plane quickly, improving speed, safety, and overall boat performance
+Trim tabs get the boat on plane quickly, improving speed, safety, and overall boat performance

 A surveyor can develop a preliminary opinion on propeller problems by devising a simple "eyeball" test method.
 Here a clamp attaches to a metal rule (a section of bar stock or a length of metal rod works, too) to the leading edge of the rudder.
 The prop is rotated by hand and each blade tip is observed as it passes the straight edge.
 Blade anomalies are revealed by variations in blade tip clearance as the prop is turned.
 It’s only a rough field test but, short of a high-tech evaluation, it sets a basic reference point for spotting problems that may require the prop be sent to a shop.
 A super-simple test to detect obvious blade discrepancies consists of firmly and steadily holding a ruler or even a screwdriver (tip down) vertically above the prop and against the hull bottom while turning the prop.

 BoatUS Magazine Is A Benefit Of BoatUS Membership

 - Subscription to the print version of BoatUS Magazine

 - 4% back on purchases from West Marine stores or online at WestMarine.com